-The soils encountered in the test borings, at the time of drilling were silty to clayey sand and sandy clay overlying claystone and sandstone bedrock.
-The permeability of the sand and sandstone is anticipated to be moderate to high.
-The permeability of the clay and claystone is anticipated to be low.
+The soils encountered in the test borings, at the time of drilling were silty to clayey sand and sandstone.
+The permeability of the sands is anticipated to be moderate to high.
+The permeability of the sandstone is anticipated to be low.